iamtheblackunicorn/angeldustduke-genesis/README.markdown

     - `postsExist`: Set this to `true` or `false` depending on wheter your site has posts or not.
     - `closeText`: Text for the link to close the navigation menu.
     - `readPostText`: Link text for reading posts for the `blog` layout.
-    - `noPostText`: Description of wh your site doesn't have any posts.
+    - `noPostText`: Description of why your site doesn't have any posts.
     - `noPostTitle`: What to display if your site doesn't have any posts.
     - `noPostUrl`: Link for redirecting users to a link if your site doesn't have any posts.
     - `viewNoPostUrl`: Text to display on the link for redirecting users to a link if your site doesn't have any posts.